 How common are abdominal aortic aneurysms?

-About 4 in 100 men and about 1 in 100 women over the age of 65 have a triple-A (AAA).
+About 1 in 100 men over the age of 65 have a triple-A. The prevalence in women is much lower - about 1 in 600 - but the chance of rupture is significantly higher.
 It becomes more common with increasing age.
 However, most people with a triple-A are not aware that they have one (see below in the section on symptoms).
-A triple-A is rare in people under the age of 60.
+A triple-A is rare in people under the age of 50.

 Sometimes small blood clots form on the inside lining of a triple-A. These may break off and be carried down the aorta and block a smaller blood vessel further on.
 These blood clots are called emboli and can be dangerous.
 For instance, complete blockage of an artery that supplies a foot may lead to loss of blood to part of the foot.
 This can cause pain in the foot and tissue death (gangrene) if left untreated.